 The five-day Mountaineering Development Series course sets you up perfectly for climbing bigger glaciated peaks.
 Individuals will spend the first two days learning extremely vital skills such as the different types of winter anchors and proper crevasse rescue for yourself as well as your team.
 The third day will focus on climbing, multi-pitch systems and transitions.
-Day four and five will involve learning proper camp craft on an overnight in the backcountry, and climbing a classic mountaineering route in Rocky Mountain National Park.
+Day four – you take the lead!
+You’ll be mock-leading while your guide coaches and provides feedback.
+On day five, we’ll climb a classic mountaineering route in Rocky Mountain National Park!

 Rocky Mountain National Park provides excellent terrain for learning mountaineering skills at any time of the year.
 Depending on your own personal goals, climbing conditions may affect which time of year you decide to enroll.